blackcatacademy/blackcat-kernel-contracts/docs/AUTHORITY_MODES.md

 Additionally:
 - Enable controller timelock (`minUpgradeDelaySec`) so proposals can be reviewed before activation.
 - Enable `autoPauseOnBadCheckIn` if you have a reliable reporter agent.

+## What must never happen

+- Production runs with Mode C (EOA) for `rootAuthority` without an explicit risk acceptance.
+- A relayer is treated as an authority (relayers are *submitters*, not *signers*).
+- Authority addresses can be modified from untrusted runtime config without on-chain attestation/locking.

 ## What auditors should look at